I never set out to be a Christian author, speaker, or website owner.

 “If you love me, keep my commands.
 And I will ask the Father, and he will give you another advocate to help you and be with you forever — the Spirit of truth. … But you know him, for he lives with you and will be in you.”
 (John 14:15-17)

-When you are wondering, How can I know God’s will for my life?, use this opportunity to ask the Holy Spirit for guidance.
+When you are wondering, “What is God’s will for my life?,” use this opportunity to ask the Holy Spirit for guidance.

 Be bold when you ask for guidance!
 The only “right way” to ask the Holy Spirit for guidance is to open your heart to God’s answer, and then listen for His leading.